darpa-brass/bbn-immortals/phase02/ChallengeProblems/Immortals-Phase2-cp3-LibraryEvol.md

 ## Interface to the Test Harness (API)

 ### Description
+This challenge problem will utilize the [Test Harness API](Immortals-Phase2-TestHarnessAPI.md), which specifies the overall interaction sequence, general structure, and response data associated with all challenge problems.
+This section of this document pertains to the specific input utilized to perturb this endpoint and is all-inclusive in terms of defining the endpoint and data necessary to initiate the perturbation of this challenge problem.

-This challenge problem will utilize the unified API specified in the Test Harness API document.
-Since this challenge problem is intended to exercise the ability of integrating incompatible library changes, it will be restricted to the _atakliteClientModel_ and _martiServerModel_ fields of the root **SubmissionModel**.
+As this challenge problem intends to exercise the ability of integrating incompatible library changes, it will utilize to the _atakliteClientModel_ and _martiServerModel_ fields of the root **SubmissionModel**.
 Both models will utilize the _libraryUpgrade_ field of their _requirements_.
-The _atakliteClientModel_ will utilize an additional _deploymentPlatformVersion_ requirement to introduce an additional form of library upgrade.
+The _atakliteClientModel_ will utilize an additional _deploymentPlatformVersion_ _requirements_ attribute to introduce an additional form of library upgrade.

  For the _martiServerModel_ _libraryUpgrade_ _requirements_, allowable _libraryIdentifier_ values are listed in the
  **JavaLibrary** definition in the Data Dictionary.
 The provided _libraryVersion_ must match with corresponding